Dremo 2.5 cc Diesel

 It’s clear that although they are very short in terms of vertical length, these two annular sections of the bypass passage immediately above the base of the cylinder liner will constitute the governing constriction for gas flow from the lower crankcase to the actual transfer ports.
 The situation could be greatly eased by cutting what would amount to extensions of the upper bypass passages into the lower crankcase - there's enough metal there to accommodate this.
 However, in the interests of conservation I have no intention of applying such a modification to this very rare engine.

-Yet another argument in favour of this engine being a production unit as opposed to a home-construction effort may be derived from the fact that the lower bypass cutaways in the cylinder liner do not precisely correspond to the bypass passages milled into the upper casting.
-Once again, I have great difficulty seeing any self-respecting home constructor failing to pay attention to this detail, particularly since the matching of the liner cutaways would in fact involve their widening, with a consequent easing of the previously-noted bypass constrictions which they represent.
+The lower bypass cutaways in the cylinder liner do not precisely correspond to the bypass passages milled into the upper casting.
+The matching of the liner cutaways would involve their widening, with a consequent easing of the previously-noted bypass constrictions which they represent.
 However, once again I have no intention of interfering with this engine in such a manner - far better to conserve it as-is for historical reference.

 The motor’s cylinder port timing figures are fairly conventional.
 The exhaust opens at 112 degrees after top dead centre (ATDC) for a total exhaust period of 136 degrees.
 The transfer opens some 8 degrees later for a total transfer period of 120 degrees.